Tony Sparano, Minnesota Vikings Offensive Line Coach, Dies At 56

 “With deep regret,” the NFL team announced the news around noon on its official website.

 Although an official cause of death has yet to be revealed, a source told ESPN‘s Chris Mortensen that Sparano spent this past Thursday night in the hospital after complaining about chest pains.
-He underwent tests, but was released on Friday.
+He underwent tests but was released on Friday.

 The source also said that Sparano’s wife found him unconscious this morning as they prepared to go to church.
 He could not be revived.